Torts | Key Concepts to Know & How To Study for the MBE®

 How to Study for Torts on the MBE

-Firstly, identifying and classifying the tort is a good idea before reading the answer choices.
-This is easy when the facts are laid out for you in the call of the question.
-Other times, if it is not explicitly stated, you may need to find clues in the rest of the question stem.
-Once you identify the tort (or torts) in question, you should recall the tort's principal elements and common defenses for them.
+First, it’s a good idea to identify and classify the tort before reading the answer choices.
+This is simple when the facts are clearly presented in the call of the question.
+If the tort is not explicitly stated, however, you may need to look for clues in the rest of the question stem.
+Once you identify the tort (or torts) in question, you should recall their principal elements and common defenses.

-The main question to ask yourself when it comes to a MBE torts question is: How would a reasonable person behave in this situation?
-The answer will help you make one of the most difficult determinations in any torts case: did the defendant owe the plaintiff a duty of care, and was that duty breached?
+The main question to ask regarding MBE torts is, how would a reasonable person behave in this situation?
+The answer will help you make 1 of the most challenging determinations in any torts case: Did the defendant owe the plaintiff a duty of care, and was that duty breached?

-After establishing that a duty of care was breached, you should confirm that there was proximate (legal) cause, meaning that the conduct directly and foreseeably caused the harm.
-To determine this, you should ask yourself: Could I see this happening in real life because of this conduct, or did some other outside or unforeseen cause intervene?
-For example, a foreseeable result is hitting a parked car while texting and driving in a parking lot.
-In contrast, a piano falling on the roof of your vehicle is certainly not.
+Next, ask, could I see this happening in real life because of this conduct, or did some other outside or unforeseen cause intervene?
+An example of a foreseeable result is hitting a parked car while texting and driving in a parking lot.
+In contrast, a piano falling on the roof of your vehicle is not foreseeable.

-While this seems obvious, the situation can get more complicated when a chain of events leads up to the final harm or injury.
-In that case, you must examine whether the foreseeability chain was broken or held intact.
-For example, suppose you were texting while driving in a parking lot and hit a parked car that had a dog in the front passenger seat that was killed.
-In that case, it is reasonable to think that you should also be held liable for the dog's death and the damage to the parked car (the chain of events was foreseeable).
-On the other hand, if the dog had jumped out the window when you hit the car, and then the dog got crushed by a falling meteor, you would not be responsible for the dog's death because the falling meteor could not have been predicted.
+The situation can become more complicated when a chain of events leads to the final harm or injury.
+In that case, you must examine whether the foreseeability chain was broken or remained intact.
+For instance, if you were driving in a parking lot while texting and hit a parked car that had a dog in the front passenger seat, resulting in the dog’s death, it’s reasonable to think you should also be held liable for the dog’s death and the damage to the parked car.
+Conversely, if the dog were crushed by a falling piano, you wouldn’t be responsible for the dog’s death.

-Test-takers tend to confuse these two types of intentional torts because they both deal with the wrongful taking of personal property.
-Therefore, an excellent way to distinguish between the two is to consider the level of interference.
-For example, trespass to chattels is a minor interference that allows the plaintiff to recover actual damages due to repair costs and loss of use, whereas conversion results in such serious interference that the plaintiff should be entitled to recover the full value of the chattel.
+Test-takers often confuse trespass and conversion, 2 types of intentional torts, because both involve the wrongful taking of personal property.
+A clear way to distinguish between the 2 is to consider the level of interference.
+For example, trespass to chattels involves minor interference, allowing the plaintiff to recover actual damages for repair costs and loss of use.
+In contrast, conversion results in significant interference, entitling the plaintiff to recover the full value of the chattel.

-For any product liability claim, the plaintiff must prove that a product was defective at the time it was sold, so it is essential to know the different types of defective product claims to be successful with this type of question on the torts bar exam.
-The three types of defects arise from either damage to a product during the manufacturing process, a problem in the design of the overall product line that makes it dangerous, or a failure to warn the consumer about any foreseeable and unobvious risks of harm that a product poses when used in a reasonable manner.
+For any product liability claim, the plaintiff must prove that a product was defective when sold.
+The 3 types of defects include damage to a product during the manufacturing process, a design flaw in the overall product line that makes it dangerous, or a failure to warn consumers about any foreseeable and non-obvious risks associated with the product when used reasonably.

-Not only is Torts tested on the MBE exam, but it is also regularly tested on the MEE.
-Much like on the MBE, the most heavily tested topic on torts on the MEE is negligence—alone or in conjunction with an employer's vicarious liability.
-Hence, it's a good idea to spend much of your time studying the four essential elements needed for negligence claims, especially the more complicated factors—duty and actual and proximate cause.
-Other highly tested issues on the MEE include the eggshell-skull rules, the duty of care expected of special populations such as children, premises liability depending on the type of visitor, strict liability rules, especially the requirements for a products liability claim, and how to apply the theory of negligence per se when a tort question presents a statute that establishes duty of care.
+Like the MBE, the most heavily tested torts topic on the MEE is negligence — alone or in conjunction with an employer's vicarious liability.
+Therefore, it's a good idea to spend more time studying the 4 essential elements needed for negligence claims, with an emphasis on the more complicated factors — duty, actual, and proximate cause.
+Other highly tested issues on the MEE include the eggshell skull rule, the duty of care expected of special populations, such as children; premises liability, depending on the type of visitor; strict liability rules, especially the requirements for a product liability claim; and how to apply the theory of negligence per se when a tort question presents a statute that establishes the duty of care.

 Practice

-Think you already have what it takes to ace the torts portion of the MBE?
-Even if you feel pretty confident about Torts, it's important to remember that the Tort questions on the MBE are meant to be challenging enough to mislead even the best students.
-Test-takers tend to make the same common mistakes year after year.
-Hence, the best preparation for the exam is to practice with the Tort questions and answer explanations in the UWorld MBE QBank.
+Even if you feel confident about torts, it's important to remember that the tort questions on the MBE are meant to be challenging enough to mislead even the best students.
+Test-takers tend to make the same mistakes year after year.
+This is why the best preparation for the exam is to practice with tort questions and answer explanations in the UWorld MBE QBank.

 Torts Sample Questions and Answers